FrancescoMagliocco/vim-uctags/README.md

 3. For `let g:uctags_match_map['c#']`, the principle is the same as the second
-   point: The global patterns for the *$kind* *"method"* and *"field"* aren't appropriate to be used for the source file is of language `C#`.
+   point: The global patterns for the *$kind* *"method"* and *"field"* aren't appropriate to be used if the source file is of language `C#`.

    The reason why `C#` is shown here, is just so you can see that you can defined multiple *$kinds* for a particular language.